Retirement

 Then Annual Withdrawal = $30,000 (6.67% of lump sum)

-The implicit rate is the return needed to sustain this withdrawal rate for your expected lifespan without depleting principal prematurely.
+The implicit rate is the return needed to sustain this withdrawal rate for your expected lifespan without running out early.

 For a typical pension offer, the implicit rate falls between 5% and 7%.
-This rate is influenced by the IRS segment rates used in the calculation and the mortality assumptions.
-A “generous” lump sum offer has a lower implicit rate (easier to beat); a “stingy” offer has a higher one.
+This rate is driven by the IRS segment rates and mortality assumptions used in the calculation.
+A “generous” lump sum offer has a lower implicit rate (easier to beat).
+A “stingy” offer has a higher one.

 Break-Even Age: When the Pension Catches Up

-The break-even age is when the total value of pension payments received equals what the lump sum would have grown to.
-Live past this age, and the pension wins.
-Die before it, and the lump sum would have been better (at least financially).
+The break-even age is when total pension payments received equal what the lump sum would have grown to if invested.
+Live past this age and the pension wins.
+Die before it and the lump sum would have been better, at least financially.

 Investment Return AssumedBreak-Even Age (Male)Break-Even Age (Female)